1

 Excursion by train to Novi Sad; traditional Serbian barbeque dinner

 We leave our base in Belgrade this morning and walk to the station to board a train, which takes just under two hours, for a day trip to Novi Sad.
 Although the second largest city in Serbia, Novi Sad offers a much more laidback atmosphere standing tall above the Danube River.
 The city is thought to have originated and expanded from the historic Petrovaradin Fortress, which sits proudly on the cityscape.
 We will be guided around here on foot and using the local buses to see the main points of interest including the fortress that is rich in Roman, Greek and Byzantine history, the Greek school and the Orthodox cathedral.
 We then have a couple of hours free time to wander through the pedestrian area of the city, maybe choosing to have a drink at one of the many cafes that line the river bank and watch life go by, before journeying back to Belgrade.
-Tonight we walk from our hotel to a local restaurant where we'll experience a traditional Serbian barbeque dinner with live music.

 Accommodation: Hotel Prag (or similar)